BlueBird67/BlackScreens/README.md

 ## Tests

-This App has been tested already on Windows 10 and 11 lastest officials builds on november 2022, with 2 different screens.
+This App has been tested already on Windows 10 and 11 lastest officials builds on August 2023, with 2 different screens.

 BlackScreens works with DotNet 4.8.
-It has been built with Visual Studio 2019 Community edition.
+It has been built with Visual Studio 2022 Community edition.

 It need testers in this cases:
 - Older windows 10 builds (>1 year)